 A constructively aligned curriculum is one in which all key aspects of the curriculum are consistent and supportive of each other.
-A unit that features genuine constructive alignment is clear about the intended learning outcomes and the embedded graduate capability.
-The assessment tasks link to the learning outcomes and graduate capabilities.
+A unit that features genuine constructive alignment is clear about the intended learning outcomes.
+The assessment tasks link to the learning outcomes.
 Students know that by engaging in the learning and teaching activities, they will have the best chance to perform well in the assessment tasks.

-Constructive alignment requires mapping the learning outcomes, assessments and graduate capabilities for each unit against all other units in a course.
+Constructive alignment requires mapping the learning outcomes and assessments for each unit against all other units in a course.
 This mapping ensures that the unit learning outcomes align with the whole course learning outcomes.